state-of-the-art/BlendNet/README.md

 Manager using ssl connection and the credentials from configuration (or generated ones).

 What could go wrong here besides access to the GCP/Buckets from Addon:
-* Error during start of the Manager - check the serial console of the manager instance for logs of the "startup-script".
+* Error during start of the Manager - check the serial console of the Manager instance for logs of the "startup-script".
 * Instance service account access - BlendNet using default account with access scopes, so Manager should already have the required rights to access buckets & GCE.